NXP Display Elements Guide

-NXP display elements are unique to Rapid IoT projects, and are distinct compared to other elements as their properties correlate with other display elements added to the designer.
+NXP display elements are unique to Rapid IoT projects, and are distinct compared to other elements as their properties correlate with other display elements added to the canvas.

 The following embedded elements are specific for use with the NXP Rapid IoT’s display:

 These elements include the Display Page Controller, which is used as a centralized controller for all page navigation, and numerous page elements that add pages in a variety of templates.
-Each page element added to Embedded View’s designer represents one page available on the display, and any number of pages can be added to a project.
+Each page element added to the Embedded tab’s canvas represents one page available on the display, and any number of pages can be added to a project.

 Page Navigation Structure